top of page

-How Turning the Clocks Back Affects Your Kids' Sleep Patterns
+How the End of Daylight Saving Time Affects Your Kids' Sleep

 The time change in the fall can disrupt your kids' sleep patterns, making it harder for them to fall asleep and wake up at their usual times.
 Our bodies have an internal clock, known as the circadian rhythm, which regulates our sleep-wake cycle.
 Even a small shift in this rhythm can throw off our internal body clock, leading to sleep disturbances.